JetBrains/teamcity-documentation/topics/security-notes.md

 Instead of this default scrambling strategy, consider enabling a [custom encryption key](teamcity-configuration-and-maintenance.md#encryption-settings).
 In this case, TeamCity will use your unique custom key to encrypt all secure values, instead of using the default scrambling mechanism.
 {product="tc"}

+__Use encrypted SSH keys__.

+When you [upload private SSH keys](ssh-keys-management.md) to your TeamCity server, note that they will be stored on disk in plain text, without any additional encryption.
+It is strongly recommended to use only SSH keys that are already encrypted with a passphrase.

 ### Permissions

 __Use predefined roles__.